Terradue/doc-developer-sandbox/source/developer/debug.rst

    :scale: 70 %
    :alt: Attempts output

-*Congrat !*
+.. admonition:: Congrats

-*You learnt how to insert an Exit function in your run executable, and to visualize the associated log message generated from the task completion*
+  You learnt how to insert an Exit function in your run executable, and to visualize the associated log message generated from the task completion.

-*Here the related piece of code of the run executable:*
+Here is the related piece of code of the run executable:*

 .. literalinclude:: src/dcs-hands-on/src/main/app-resources/hands-on-2/bash/my_node/run
    :language: bash
    :tab-width: 2
-   :lines: 31-32
+   :lines: 30

 ..
 HINT::
  Try to debug the second task to see the output generated.